 (1) Preamble

 Bordering Land Subject to Flooding is an area which floods from a rise in a bordering reservoir, lake, pond, river, stream, or creek.
-Such areas are likely to be significant to flood control, erosion and sedimentation control, storm damage prevention, wildlife habitat, and recreation.
+Such areas are presumedto be significant to climate resilience functions includingflood control, erosion and sedimentation control,and storm damage prevention.
+They also provide al opportunities

 Bordering Land Subject to Flooding provides a temporary storage area for flood water which has overtopped the Bank of the channel of a river, stream, or creek or the basin of a reservoir, lake, or pond.
 During periods of peak runoff, flood waters are both retained (i.e., slowly released through evaporation and percolation) and detained (i.e., slowly released through surface discharge) by Bordering Land Subject to Flooding.
 Over time, incremental filling of these areas causes increases in the extent and level of flooding by eliminating flood storage volume or by restricting flows, thereby causing increases in damage to public and private properties.